Vonage/vivid-3/libs/components/src/lib/checkbox/README.md

 ### Indeterminate

 Use the `indeterminate` member to indicate that the checkbox's is neither on nor off.
+It also sets `aria-checked` to "mixed".
+Setting `aria-checked` to "mixed" will also set `indeterminate` to true.
+Changing `aria-checked` from "mixed" will set indeterminate to false.

 - Type: `boolean`
 - Default: `false`

 > The indeterminate property sets or returns whether the state of a checkbox has changed.
 > Checkboxes actually has three states: true, false and indeterminate which indicates that a checkbox is neither "on" or "off".
-> A checkbox cannot be set to indeterminate state by an HTML attribute - it must be set by a JavaScript.
 > This state can be used to force the user to check or uncheck the checkbox.
 > -- <cite>[w3schools][1]</cite>